 Our Best of Sichuan Itinerary is based on many years experience of taking tours in this Province of China.
 The birding, scenery and food are all outstanding.
 We aim to try to find as many of Sichuan’s endemic or near-endemic breeding species as possible, along with a host of other more widespread Asian breeding species.
 Birds we will target include Chinese Monal, White-eared, Blue-eared, Lady Amherst’s and Golden Pheasants, Temminck’s Tragopan, Verreaux’s Monal-partridge, Sichuan and Tibetan Partridges, Chinese Grouse, Tibetan Snowcock, Sichuan Wood Owl, Snowy-cheeked, Black-necked Crane, Pere David’s, Elliot’s, Barred, Buffy and Giant Laughingthrushes, Emei Shan Liocichla, Moupinia/ Rufous-tailed Babbler, Grey-hooded, Spectacled, Golden, Fulvous, Great, Brown, Ashy-throated and Three-toed Parrotbills, Sichuan Jay, Tibetan Lark, Slaty Bunting, Golden, Chinese and Spectacled Fulvettas, Yellow-streaked, Buff-throated, Sulphur-breasted, Bianchi’s, Marten’s, Grey-crowned and Alstrom’s Warblers, Emei, Sichuan, Alpine, Humes, Claudia’s, Kloss’s and Chinese Leaf Warblers, White-browed and Crested Tit Warblers, Sichuan, Spotted and Baikal Bush Warblers, Pere David’s, Sichuan, White-browed, Fire-capped and Ground Tits, Przevalski’s Nuthatches, Hodgson’s and Sichuan Treecreepers, Siberian and Chinese Rubythroats, Firethroat, Chestnut, Kessler’s and Sichuan Forest Thrushes, Three-banded, Chinese White-browed, Himalayan Beautiful, Streaked, Pink-rumped, Dark-breasted, Dark-rumped, Sharpe’s and Chinese Long-tailed Rosefinches, Rufous-necked and White-rumped Snowfinches and Przevalski’s Finch, now in its very own family!

 PS: Our final tour itinerary may change a little bit due to the latest birding situation.
-Birding spots in Sichuan tour : Tangjiahe, Chuanzhusi / Gonggangling, Ruoergai, Maerkang / Mengbishan, Wolong / Balangshan, Wawushan, Longcanggou, Hailuogou, Luding / Erlangshan, Labahe, Pingshan etc.
+Birding spots in Sichuan tour : Tangjiahe, Chuanzhusi / Gonggangling, Ruoergai, Maerkang / Mengbishan, Wolong / Balangshan, Wawushan, Longcanggou, Hailuogou, Luding / Erlangshan, Labahe, Pingshan (Tanshi Village) etc.

 Day 1 Arrive in Chengdu, the capital of Sichuan.
 Night in Chengdu Atour Hotel.